dboatengg/blogger/README.md

 # Blogger

-Blogger is a simple blog app where users can create posts, view and delete them.
+Blogger is a user-friendly web application that allows users to view blog posts without authentication.
+On the other hand, authenticated users have access to additional features such as creating, viewing, and deleting posts.

 ## Usage